-The IMPLAN analysis was run at the national level, but assuming only the industry spending changes (from application of the ACC II regulation) occurring due to LD vehicle purchase and use in New Jersey.
+The IMPLAN analysis was run at the national level, but assuming only the industry spending changes (from application of the ACC II regulation) occurring due to LD vehicle purchase and use in Illinois.
 Table 3 offers a summary of estimated macroeconomic effects of the modeled ACC II scenarios on jobs, GDP, and wages.

-&lt;sup>36 For example, in-state charging infrastructure is estimated to increase by 3,027 jobs in 2050 under the most aggressive scenario.
+&lt;sup>36 For example, in-state charging infrastructure is estimated to increase by 1,734 jobs in 2050 under the most aggressive scenario.

-Compared with the baseline scenario, adoption of the ACC II Flex, ACC II Flex + Clean Grid and ACC II Full + Clean Grid scenarios will increase national net jobs through 2050 over 6,400 jobs.
-The scenarios also increase annual GDP through 2050 by \$2 billion.
-For all scenarios in all years, the average wages for new jobs added to the economy are slightly over a third of the average wages for jobs that are replaced.
+Compared with the baseline scenario, adoption of the ACC II Flex, ACC II Flex + Clean Grid and ACC II Full + Clean Grid scenarios will increase national net jobs through 2050 by around 60 jobs.
+The scenarios also increase annual GDP through 2050 by about \$1.2 billion.
+For all scenarios in all years, the average wages for new jobs added to the economy are higher than average wages for jobs that are replaced by about 50%.
 This is because the largest number of added jobs are in electrical component manufacturing and in construction of charging infrastructure, requiring many well-paid electricians and electrical engineers, while the largest job losses are in vehicle repair-due to lower maintenance required by ZEVs-as well as relatively low-paid retail workers at gas stations.